muhammadjinan/muhammadjinan/README.md

 - 👋 Hi, I’m Muhammad Jinan
-- 👀 I’m interested in Computer Networking and Security
+- 👀 Interested in Computer Networking and Security
-- 🌱 I’m currently doing training in CCIE Security topics
+- 🌱 I’m currently working as a Technical Support Engineer
 - 📫 Feel free to connect me on LinkedIn